 First, don’t forget about cobblers and shoe repair!
 If a heel or sole is worn down, you can often easily get them repaired for longer wear.

-Any brand of athletic sneakers can be dropped of at Nike stores for recycling where they are turned into things like gym floors, carpet underlays, or used in the outsoles of new shoes.
+Any brand of athletic sneakers can be dropped off at Nike stores for recycling, after which they are turned into things like gym floors, carpet underlays, or used in the outsoles of new shoes.

-Not clothing, but I wanted to also share this one because it’s something most people don’t know about – in Canada you can recycle any brand of contact lenses at participating eye care professionals through a partnership with Bausch + Lomb and TerraCycle.
+Not clothing, but I wanted to also share this one because it’s something most people don’t know about.
+In Canada and the U.S. you can recycle any brand of contact lenses at participating eye care professionals (Canada info; U.S. info) through a partnership with Bausch + Lomb and TerraCycle.

 If you know of other recycling programs for old clothes and accessories, or ones specific to your country, please share them in the comments!

 I’ll continue to update this post as I find more options and also as brands start more recycling programs (an exciting trend I think we’ll see more of!). 🙂